Grays Harbor Youth Works

 Grays Harbor Youth Works was founded in 2010 with the help of community residents concerned with the well-being of the youth in Grays Harbor County.

 Grays Harbor Youth Works (GHYW) is a nonprofit corporation governed by 12 board of directors; organized and operated exclusively for charitable purposes.
-It is operating specifically for the purpose of providing 15-19-year-old high school students with a small $200 scholarship a mentor at the business host’s site; and if they so choose half or full credit.
-These internships offer the student with 20% job shadowing and 80% hands-on experience up to six months in the business and nonprofit sectors.
-GHYW Jesuit Volunteer Corp/AmeriCorps, who is the Program Coordinator, recruits, orientates, places, monitors and evaluates the success of the student and its program.
+It is operating specifically for the purpose of providing 15-19 year-old high school students with a small $300 scholarship, and if they so choose, a half or full school credit.
+These internships offer the student with 20% job shadowing and 80% hands-on experience in the business and nonprofit sectors.
+The student is also advised and evaluated by a mentor at the business hosts’ site.

-As of 2017, the program has grown from 13 to 120 students served from six school districts and 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
+As of 2018, the program has grown from 13 to 144 students from nine school districts, and has seen a 45% increase in the number of participating businesses, nonprofits, and public-sector organizations.
 A new summer program was included that focused on Special Education students.
-The 2017 program now includes Elma School District who joins the growing number of districts participating as partners with Grays Harbor Youth Works.
+There are two new high schools joining GHYW: Ocosta in Westport and Gravity in Hoquiam.

 There are 13 school districts in Grays Harbor County.
 The goal is to serve all with high schools by 2020.
 The objectives are to (1) increase the number of students’ entry into higher learning; (2) teach soft skills critical for gaining and maintaining employment; and (3) maintain the grade point average of 2.0 – 4.0.